heiwang1997/synorim-jittor/README.md

 The jittor framework will use GPU automatically.

-## Notice
+## Acknowledgement

 The jittor implementation is largely based on [Jittor PointCloudLib](https://github.com/Jittor/PointCloudLib).
 We use PointNet++ to replace the sparse convolution used in the original paper.
-We also make several method-wise simplifications to adapt to jittor.
-For evaluation please stick to the [original version](https://github.com/huangjh-pub/synorim).

 ## Citation